 Kathleen Ryan is organized by Henriette Huldisch, Director of Exhibitions & Curator, MIT List Visual Arts Center.

 Exhibitions at the List Center are made possible with the support of Fotene Demoulas & Tom Coté, Audrey & James Foster, Idee German-Schoenheimer, Joyce Linde, Jane & Neil Pappalardo, Cynthia & John Reed, and Terry & Rick Stone.
 In-kind media sponsorship provided by 90.9 WBUR.
-Additional support for the List Center presentation of Kathleen Ryan was generously provided by Ghebaly Gallery, Los Angeles and Josh Lilly, London.
+Additional support for the List Center presentation of Kathleen Ryan was generously provided by the Henry Moore Foundation, Ghebaly Gallery, Los Angeles and Josh Lilley, London.

 General operating support is provided by the Massachusetts Institute of Technology; the Council for the Arts at MIT; Philip S. Khoury, Associate Provost at MIT; the MIT School of Architecture + Planning; the Mass Cultural Council; and many generous individual donors.
 The Advisory Committee Members of the List Visual Arts Center are gratefully acknowledged.